by Editorial Staff

 That’s not everything.
 End-users of Forge, in fact, can now better understand how lists of curated content are built.
 The position of their pieces of content can impact their efficiency both from an engagement and a monetisation perspective.
 Editors are now able to drag & drop pieces of content across the dashboard, with the changes reflecting in real-time on the front-end website or apps.
 This helps them to make sure all actions match the objectives set on their strategy.

-Forge is the sports-specific CMS that is able to deal with any scale of project.
+Forge is the sports-specific publishing platform that is able to deal with any scale of project.
 Its ever-evolving architecture and design patterns allow scaling to exactly what is required.
 Performance and flexibility walk together with the new features implemented on the platform.

 The fourth update of Forge is expected in Q4 when the platform will celebrate the end of a strong year with an even stronger profile and client base.
 We can’t wait to show you what we have in store!